leefsmp/Particle-System/README.md

 ##Description

-A Particle System experiment designed to benchmark web technologies from a non trivial piece of code: ES6, Emscripten and Web Assembly (yet to come)
+A Particle System experiment designed to benchmark web technologies from a non trivial piece of code: ES6, Emscripten and Web Assembly

 ##Setup/Usage Instructions